-Another potential direction of this project is to also study the paper of Cui et al. (2021) who repeated the classic analysis of random Jacobi matrices, while keeping the total interaction strength per species the same when they increased the connectivity of the matrix.
+For instance, Question 10.3 on the Random Jacobian analysis ends with the suggestion to study the -apparently opposing- results reported by Cui et al. (2021), who repeated the classic analysis while keeping the total interaction strength per species the same when they increased the connectivity of the matrix.
 Highly connected systems would then have smaller off-diagonal elements than lowly connected systems.
 Code for this model is provided at the end of the gardner.R script.
-These authors also keep the diagonal elements at $A{ii} = -1$ , however.
+There is also a very recent paper from the Complexity center (CCSS) here at UU with similar contradictory results (Mooij et al., 2024).
+You could try to contact the authors.